KenKundert/postmortem/README.rst

 Here is an example config file::

     my gpg ids: odin@norse-gods.com
-    sign with: @my gpg ids
+    sign with: @ my gpg ids
     name template: {name}-{now:YYMMDD}
-    important files:
+    estate docs:
+        - ~/home/estate/trust.pdf
-        - ~/home/finances/estate
+        - ~/home/estate/will.pdf
-        - ~/home/will
+        - ~/home/estate/deed-valhalla.pdf

     recipients:
         frigg:
             email: frigg@norse-gods.com
             category: wife
-            extras: @important files
+            attach: @ estate docs
-            networth: me
+            networth: odin
-        ),
         thor:
             email: thor@norse-gods.com
             category: kids
-            extras: @important files
-        ),
+            attach: @ estate docs
         loki:
             email: loki@norse-gods.com
             category: kids
-            extras: @important files
+            attach: @ estate docs

-Notice that *important files* was defined at the top level, but it is not a *PostMortem* setting.
+Notice that *estate docs* was defined at the top level, but it is not a *PostMortem* setting.
 It simply defines a value that will be interpolated into a setting later.
 The interpolation is done by adding ``@`` to the name of the value.
-So for example, in the recipients *extras* is specified as ``@important files``.
-This causes the list of important files to be used as *extras*.
-Then same things was done in *sign with*, which interpolated *my gpg ids*.
+So for example, in the recipients *attach* is specified as ``@estate docs``.
+This causes the list of estate documents to be used as attachments.
+The same thing is done in *sign with*, which interpolates *my gpg ids*.

 Two encrypted files are created for each recipient, one is an encrypted text file that contains your account information, the other is an encrypted